puetzp/vec2checkd/doc/configuration.md

 mappings: {}
 ```

-The content of these sections is further explained below.
+The content of each section is further explained below.

 First of all some clarifications how PromQL query results are mapped to passive Icinga check results:

-* The "exit status", that is the Icinga host/service state is determined by comparing the PromQL query result value with warning and critical thresholds.
+* The overall "exit status", that is the Icinga host/service state is determined by comparing the value of each vector in the PromQL query result set with warning and critical thresholds.
+The most significant individual status determines the overall status (e.g. when ONE value lies within a critical threshold, the overall exit status is 2 => DOWN|CRITICAL).
-* The passive check result is used to either update an Icinga host object (when _only_ the host name was provided in the mapping) or a service object (when _both_ the host name and service name were provided).
+* A passive check result can update eiher an Icinga host object (when _only_ the host name was provided in the mapping) or a service object (when _both_ the host name and service name were provided).

 ### Prometheus

-At this point the Prometheus section is rather slim.
+At this point the Prometheus section only allows setting the `host` to send PromQL queries to.

 ```yaml
 prometheus: